 Why study Biology?

 By studying Biology, you are choosing to study a subject that offers solutions and developments to social and ethical challenges.
-It is possibly the most actively changing and developing subject in sciences, and has offered an advanced understanding of threats to human populations such as AIDS, as well as threats to conservation and habitats.
+It is possibly the most actively changing and developing subject in the sciences, and has offered an advanced understanding of threats to human populations such as AIDS, as well as threats to conservation and habitats.

 The table below offers a brief insight into the types of modules you will be offered: